 3: Practice with a Ball Machine

-Playing tennis at home with the Ball Machine can also be a great way to practice.
+Playing tennis at home with the Ball machine can also be a great way to practice.
 Many Ball Machines come with a customizable setting that lets the user control the speed and placement of the ball.
 With this, you can only focus on one tennis shot at a time.

 For example, if you wish to improve your backhand, then you should just have the ball served to your backhand, and the same goes for your forehand.
-You should invest in this if you need to practice alone quite often, however, it is pretty expensive, and if you don’t want to buy; you can simply go to a club with the same machine and practice there.
+You should invest in this if you need to practice alone quite often, however, it is pretty expensive, and if you don’t want to buy it; you can simply go to a club with the same machine and practice there.

 4: Tennis Mental Training